Manuel Margot Player Props: Rays vs. Blue Jays

 Manuel Margot At The Plate

-- Margot has a double, two home runs and two walks while batting .200.
+- Margot has a double, two home runs and three walks while batting .211.

-- Margot has a base hit in seven of 13 games played this year (53.8%), but no multi-hit games.
+- In eight of 14 games this season, Margot got a hit, but only one each time.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.